VilmaDaukantaite/final_project/README.md

 ### Overview

-I was curious to see the differences between house ownership rate in countries and underlying reasons for it.
+It all started with a difference of opinions between my partner and myself when it comes to renting or owning an apartment.
+So I was curious to see the differences between house ownership rate in Spain and Lithuania and underlying reasons for it.

+  |
+  V

 Which led me to explore Household financial structure (savings/debt).
+And I ended up with curiosity on what elements influence your grade as a borrower.

+  |
+  V

-And I ended up with curiosity on what elements influence your grade as a borrower of consumption loans.
-Due to limitations of getting data i chose to explore LendingClub transactions dataset that is openly available.
+Due to limitations of getting data for either of the two countries as well as wanting to try out machine learning models I chose to explore LendingClub transactions dataset that is openly available.

-My questions are:
+My questions were:

-* What factors influence your grade as a borrower in the US?
+* What factors influence the grade as a borrower in the US?
 * What are the most common purpose for the loan?
-* Building ML model for classifying borrowers/loans (Decision Tree)
+* Building ML model for classifying borrowers/loans (Decision Tree, Random Forest)

-Success evaluated using Decision Tree Score value and confusion matrix.
+Success evaluated using Score value and confusion matrix.

 Classification techniques are already widely used in order to speed up transactions and automatize certain processes.

 ###### Extra topics

-* Painting US household financial profile? (debt/savings balance)
+* Painting US household financial profile (debt/savings balance)

 I believe there is enough of data available.
 However limitation might come from the fact that there is less data points for the earlier periods as compared to 2018